NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/tutorial.md

 **A tutorial can:**

 + Describe how to integrate with a third party
-+ Be delivered in the Cloudflare dashboard
++ Be delivered in the Khulnasoft dashboard
 + Describe how to set up multiple products to complete a single job-to-be-done

 **A tutorial is not:**